HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Outgoing links

-The median desktop home page includes 76 outgoing links while the median mobile home page has 67.
+The median desktop page includes 76 outgoing links while the median mobile page has 67.
 Historically, the direction from Google suggested that links be limited to 100 per page.
 While that recommendation is outdated on the modern web, the median page in our dataset adheres to it.

 {{ figure_markup(
   image="seo-outgoing-links.png",
   caption="Distribution of the number of outgoing links per page.", description="Bar chart showing the number of outgoing links per percentile (10, 25, 50, 75, and 90).
-The median desktop home page features 76 outgoing links while the median mobile home page features 67.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=284216213&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"
+The median desktop page features 76 outgoing links while the median mobile page features 67.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=284216213&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"